Cancel anytime

 Core Business Areas

-- Royalty Interest Ownership: Owns overriding royalty interests in oil and gas properties, primarily in the Hugoton Field and San Juan Basin.
+- Oil and Gas Royalty Interests: MTR derives revenue from net overriding royalty interests in producing oil and gas properties located in the Hugoton Field in Kansas and Oklahoma, and the San Juan Basin in New Mexico.

 Leadership and Structure